bianca9901/hangman/README.md

 ## Features left to Implement

 * At the moment, the player has to remember prevouisly guessed incorrect letters.
-Even though this could be seen as a part of the game (to remember or to scroll up to remind themselves if they had already guessed that letter), In the future I do want to make a collection of letters that have already been guessed, displaying all of them right next to the input field.
-I would also like to implement an error message saying "You have already guessed that letter".
+Even though this could be seen as a part of the game (to remember or to scroll up to remind themselves if they had already guessed that letter), In the future I do want to implement a logic that as soon as the player redo's a guess, I wan to make a collection of letters that have already been guessed, displaying all of them right next to the input field.
+I would also like to implement a message saying "You have already guessed that letter".

-* A favicon ??

-* A custom 404 page ??

 ---

 ## Flowchart
+Add img from mentor call and a new one from MIRO.COM. comment on this.
 ---

-## Data model (THIS IS A C.I HEADLINE I DO NOT HAVE DATA MODEL THO.
-WHAT TO DO?)
-I do not have a data model.

-(REMEMBER: DATA STRUCTURES IS HOW DATA IS ORGANIZED, STORED AND MANIPULATED.)

-(DATA MODEL SETS RULES TO DEFINE BEHAVIOUR OF OBJECTS)

-I have data structures.
+## Data structures

+During the whole development I used strings and lists for the logic.
-* Lists(SUCH AS MENU OPTIONS, THE WORDS_FOR_HANGMAN LIST)
+* Lists (SUCH AS MENU OPTIONS, THE WORDS_FOR_HANGMAN LIST)
-* Strings(SUCH AS GAME MESSAGES, INSTRUCTIONS, MENU TITLES ETC)
+* Strings(SUCH AS GAME MESSAGES, INSTRUCTIONS, MENU TITLES ETC) These data structures is good for structure and maintainability.
 ___

 ## Technologies used